-(This is based on question 12.11 in chapter 12 of the textbook.)
+This is question 12.11 in chapter 12 of the textbook.
 Write a program that removes all the occurrences of a specified string from a text file.
 For example, invoking removes the string john from the filename.txt file.
 The rest is similar to exercise 1.

-Java RemoveText john filename.txt
+Java ReplaceText john filename.txt

-- Create directories in your journal - Use the RemoveText example program as a start - In previous exercise, we declare the main(String[] args) method to throw Exception.
-In this program, you must handle exceptions in the main method by using the catch clause.

-However, you catch as specific types of exceptions as you can.
+- Use the ReplaceText example program as a start - In ReplaceText, we declare the main(String[] args) method to throw Exception.
+Revise the program so that exceptions are handled in the main method by using the catch clause. - Make sure that you catch as the most specific exception as you can.